 In the middle of an article I read this morning on motivating employees, was advice for bosses to dispose of time and attendance systems.
 It suggested that while on a factory floor “clocking in and out was considered to be part of the culture, it is insulting to apply the same approach to executives.”

+However, without a shadow of a blush, the writer suggested there were two levels of mentality bosses needed to keep in mind, one for treating those who work on a British shop floor, and one for treating executives.
+The premise was that if executives were treated the same as those on the shop floor they would be insulted – because clearly they are intellectually superior.
+The statement may have been well cloaked but it also contained an unrepentant intellectual and white collar snobbery that most would not voice.
+But is it true?
 I have spent many years running a shop floor in this country.
 Being a trifle over-naïve and over-optimistic about other human beings, I have tended to swallow articles and courses on employee involvement by the dozen and have attempted to apply them.
 I listen with a deep rooted envy when I hear fellow business owners outside manufacturing talk about their staff relations and levels of staff involvement.
 Read more articles from Jan Cavelle: